psDevUK/jekflix-template/_posts/2020-12-24-Breadcrumb-Item-Component.md

 Saw this raised a while back on the UD forums that a fewllo UD dashboarder user was trying to develop their own Breadcrumb component, and well, quite simply I thought this was be a really good addition to the marketplace, as I had not seen it appear on the marketplace.

-## Please note you need both modules for this to work, just like for the Step Progress Bar
+### Please note you need both modules for this to work, just like for the Step Progress Bar component

-## You need the Breadcrumb module and BreadcrumItem module both installed for this to work
+### You need the Breadcrumb module and BreadcrumItem module both installed for this to work

-#Demo
+# Demo
 ```
     New-UDBreadcrumb -Id "BreadcrumbExample" -Content {
         New-UDBreadcrumbItem -Link "/Example"-LinkText "Example" -Icon "helicopter" -Active $true